Hong Kong Soya Sauce Chicken Rice and Noodle: Reception

 The stall became one of the first two street food stalls in the world to be awarded a Michelin Star, alongside Hill Street Tai Hwa Pork Noodle, gaining the recognition in the 2016 list for Singapore.
 This was the first time that Singapore had a Michelin Guide created for it.
 However, Hong Kong Soya Sauce Chicken Rice and Noodle failed to retain its one Michelin star in the 2021 list.
 The restaurant was later included in the Michelin Bib Gourmand.

-Chan hoped that the award would result in more young people entering similar businesses, as he had concerns about stalls being run by elderly chefs with no successors to inherit them.
+Chan expressed hope that the award would encourage more young people to enter similar businesses, as he was concerned that many stalls were run by elderly chefs who had no successors.
 Following the announcement of the Michelin star, the queues at the food stall increased in length and a two-hour wait was not uncommon.
 Sales also increased, from the previous average of 150 dishes per lunchtime to around 180.
 Chan said that he would not increase the prices of his dishes, saying "it’s not fair to raise them just because I won an award, in fact, my suppliers have increased prices four times in the last seven years and I’ve not changed my prices at all.
 I will continue trying to absorb the price increases until I really can’t do it."